 These intriguing fish can be found living in caves and dark crevices from the west of the Indo-Pacific ocean to the south of Japan, and also in the Great Barrier Reef in Australia.
-However as a mostly nocturnal fish are very rarely seen by divers.
+However, as a predominantly nocturnal fish they are very rarely seen by divers.
 They will actively avoid lights and swim away to shelter so even a late night diver may struggle to see them as their flashlight will scare them off.

 Fish: tactical luminescent predator